David Collier (political scientist): Biography

 Collier was born in Chicago, Illinois in 1942.
-He has a B.A. from Harvard University in 1965, and a Ph.D. in political science from the University of Chicago in 1971.
+He obtained a B.A. degree from Harvard University in 1965, and received a Ph.D. in political science from the University of Chicago in 1971.

-After receiving his PhD, Collier taught at Indiana University, Bloomington, where he was promoted from Assistant to Associate Professor in 1975.
+After receiving his doctorate, Collier taught at Indiana University, Bloomington, where he was promoted from Assistant to Associate Professor in 1975.
 He joined the Political Science Department at Berkeley in 1978.
-At Berkeley, Collier has been Chair of the Political Science Department and of the Center for Latin American Studies, and he was founding Co-Director of the Berkeley-Stanford Program in Latin American Studies.
-At Berkeley he was centrally involved in training scholars in the fields of Latin American politics, comparative politics, and methodology, and he won Berkeley’s campus-wide Distinguished Faculty Mentor Award.
+At Berkeley, Collier has been Chair of the Political Science Department and of the Center for Latin American Studies, and he was founding co-director of the Berkeley-Stanford Program in Latin American Studies.
+At Berkeley he was centrally involved in training scholars in the fields of Latin American politics, comparative politics, and methodology, and he won Berkeley's campus-wide Distinguished Faculty Mentor Award.

 Collier has served as President of the Comparative Politics Section, American Political Science Association (APSA); has been a Vice President of APSA; and was the founding President of the APSA Organized Section for Qualitative and Multi-Method Research.
 Collier has played an active role in building the Institute for Qualitative and Multi-Method Research (IQMR), an international training program held annually at Syracuse University.

 Collier received a Guggenheim Fellowship and was a Fellow at the Center for Advanced Study in the Behavioral Sciences.